 - Phlebotomy certification by a recognized certifying board

-- Experience: 6 months phlebotomy experience
+- 6 months or more of phlebotomy experience

 Physical Requirements/Working Conditions: